 screenshot during the screen sharing for marketing purposes, for my own private trade

-journal documentation (other two monitors not shown) and for verification
+journal documentation (other two monitors not shown for security

 that I traded on that specific trading day I posted real-time

-trades in the chat room for those that were not
+trades in the free chat room for those that were not

 in the chat room or not

 allowed in the screen sharing for whatever reason with